 Effective September 1, 2018, the University changed from self-insured to commercial insurance for workers' compensation coverage.
 Beginning January 1, 2019, the University changed from self-insured to a hybrid plan for health insurance coverage.
-The University provided coverage for up to a maximum of \$550,000 for each workers' compensation claim as of June 30, 2018 and \$80,000 as of June 30, 2018 for each health insurance claim.
 The University purchases commercial insurance for workers' compensation and health insurance claims in excess of coverage provided by the self insurance reserves.
 Settled claims have not exceeded this commercial coverage in any of the past three fiscal years.

 The University reserves an amount within unrestricted net position for health and maintenance reserves and records a liability for workers' compensation insurance.
-These reserves are determined by MUSIC for losses relating to catastrophes and amounted to \$4,084,975 as of June 30, 2020 and \$4,115,176 as of June 30, 2019.
-The workers' compensation claims liability of \$-0- for the years ending as of June 30, 2020 and 2019, which is included in accounts payable and accrued expenses, is based on the requirements of generally accepted accounting principles, which require that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonably estimated.
-Health insurance claims incurred but not reported as of June 30, 2020 were \$3,800 and \$72,000 as of June 30, 2019, and, accordingly, a related liability has been recorded in the accompanying statements of net position.
-The reduction in liability is primarily due to changing from self-insured to a combination of purchased insurance and self-insurance.
+These reserves are determined by MUSIC for losses relating to catastrophes and amounted to \$4,351,842 as of June 30, 2021 and \$4,084,975 as of June 30, 2020.
+The workers' compensation claims liability of \$-0- for the years ending as of June 30, 2021 and 2020, which is included in accounts payable and accrued expenses, is based on the requirements of generally accepted accounting principles, which require that a liability for claims be reported if information prior to the issuance of the financial statements indicates that it is probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonably estimated.
+Health insurance claims incurred but not reported as of June 30, 2021 were \$9,500 and \$3,800 as of June 30, 2020, and, accordingly, a related liability has been recorded in the accompanying statements of net position.